 The Traveller earned a 10 of 10 for portability and is the top performer in this metric.
 This crib weighs 7.4 lbs folded in the travel bag.
 This weight is the lowest in the group making it the easiest one to carry over a long distance.
 It is also one of the few with a shoulder strap which makes carrying it more convenient than those with small handles.

-The Traveller earned a 3 of 10 for comfort.
-This score is the second lowest for the group.
+The Traveller isn't the best for comfortable sleeping.
+This product has one of the lowest scores for comfort in the group.
 The Traveller has a unique mattress and is the only one in the review that is inflatable.
 It self-inflates like popular camping pads, but ours didn't seem to want to inflate fully, and we had to help it by inflating it by mouth.

 The mattress also had trouble staying flat with the sheet on and it curled up somewhat making a possible gap for entrapment despite attaching to the bottom with clips at the corners.
 Getting baby into and out of the crib is more difficult than the majority of the competition.

-The Traveller earned a 5 of 10 for quality.
-This travel crib has an aluminum frame and nylon/polyester fabric.
+The Traveller has an aluminum frame and nylon/polyester fabric.
 The mesh has a lot of give to it so the baby may be able to press it out significantly, but we didn't have any loose threading on our product.
 The frame seems sturdy but it shakes easily and pressing on the top bar will move the legs when you don't intend them to.

-The Traveller earned an 8 of 10 for eco-health and is only one of three products that earned higher than a one in this metric.
-According to Phil and teds, the updated Traveller is flame retardant free, and the materials are all Oeko-Tex certified.
-Given that a significant number of the competition has not made efforts to remove harmful chemicals from baby gear we commend Phil and teds for going the extra mile and making an effort.
+The Traveller earned an 8 of 10 for eco-health and is only one of only a few products that earned higher than a one in this metric.
+According to Phil and teds, the updated Traveller is flame-retardant free, and the materials are all Oeko-Tex certified.
+Given that a significant number of the competition has not made efforts to remove harmful chemicals from the baby gear we commend Phil and Teds for going the extra mile and making an effort.
 The Center for Environmental Health (CEH) retains a list of popular brand name companies and their stance on flame retardants.
 Phil and Teds is not included on the list, but their website states the Oeko-Tex certification.

 — Juliet Spurrier, MD and Wendy Schmitz